sgarringer/simpleptt/README.md

 1.0 – initial release

-All credit to Nonoo who created this and released it under GPL
+All credit to Nonoo who created this and released it under GPL: http://dp.nonoo.hu/projects/simpleptt/

 # If you are simply looking to run this program: